-Summary of Obstacles to Broader Biogas Utilization
+Summary of Obstacles to Broader Biomethane Utilization

 Pipeline Injection

 Currently, there is no uniform set of requirements for pipeline injection implemented throughout the entire United States.
 The pipeline injection standards in place today often rely on values that were set years ago, without the use of rigorous scientific studies studying gas composition and its effects within the pipeline.
 This arbitrary standard inhibits the growth of the RNG industry and is not fully proven to protect California’s pipelines, especially since lower quality gas from out-of-state pipelines with more relaxed standards is often accepted into these pipelines with strict injection standards.